Our brand measurement assets evolve with the times to ensure relevance, and capture insights that power our client’s decision making.

 AIM enables clients to evaluate effectiveness of the brand activations and understand the impact of their advertising on core brand metrics.
 It is grounded in the reality of how different people engage with different touchpoints, ensuring that the decisions you make around the campaign spend are built on a realistic understanding of its impact on your brand in market.

-For clients it means clarity and confidence to plan successful activations that not only capture attention for the brand, but also enhance its salience and build the desired perceptions, impacting the long-term brand relationship.
+For clients it means clarity and confidence to plan successful activations that not only capture attention for the brand, but enhance its salience and build the desired perceptions, impacting the long-term brand relationship.

 Explore our thought leadership in recent publications: